Updated: June 22, 2026

 If it’s someone you might want to collaborate with, be even more specific about what stood out or what you’d love to build on.

-The Most Valuable Networking Isn’t Just About Business
+The Most Valuable Networking Is Bigger Than Business

 One of the biggest lessons to take away is that not every connection has to turn into a transaction.
 Some of the most important relationships in music start casually, over shared frustration with streaming payouts, or respect for someone’s creative process, or bonding over local food spots after a showcase.

-Networking isn’t about pretending you’re already where you want to be.
-It’s about being present, curious, and consistent, especially in your local scene.
-Because the artists, organizers, and DJs you meet at that Thursday night open mic might end up being the ones who bring you into a national opportunity a year from now.
+Networking also doesn’t mean you have to pretend you’re already where you want to be.
+It’s more important to be present, curious, and consistent, especially within your local scene.
+The artists, organizers, and DJs you meet at that Thursday night open mic might end up being the ones who bring you into a national opportunity a year from now.
+So…stay intentional and stay accessible.
+Have any additional tips that have worked well for you?
+Drop them in the comments section below!

 - Art